NATO to advise Libya on strengthening security forces

 Two years after the fall of Muammar Gaddafi in an Arab Spring-inspired uprising, Libya's fragile government is crippled by infighting and unable to disarm former militia fighters in a country awash with weapons from his four-decade rule.

-"Allies have agreed to respond positively to the request made by the Libyan prime minister for NATO to provide advice on defense institution-building in Libya," NATO said in a statement.
+"Allies have agreed to respond positively to the request made by the Libyan prime minister for NATO to provide advice on defence institution-building in Libya," NATO said in a statement.

 The 28-nation alliance said it would set up a "small advisory team" to help Libya.